Package 'smile'

 x

-an object of type spm.
-Note that, the dimension of theta_st depends on the 2 factors.
-1) the number of variables being analyzed, and 2) if the input is a spm object.
+An object of type spm.
+The dimension of theta_st depends on the number of variables analyzed and whether the input is an spm object.

 ...